 We determine that revenue recognition is one of the key audit matters.
-The Company's consolidated revenue amounting to NT\$4,062,166 thousand for the year ended December 31, 2017 is significant to the Company's consolidated financial statements.
+The Company's consolidated revenue amounting to NT\$4,614,198 thousand for the year ended December 31, 2018 is significant to the Company's consolidated financial statements.
 The Company and its subsidiaries have conducted these sale activities through multi-market places.
-Furthermore, varieties of sale terms and conditions enacted in the main sale contracts or sale orders contributed to the complexity for the Company and its subsidiaries to decide the appropriate timing of transfer the risk of ownership and the return of goods to the buyers.
+Furthermore, varieties of sale terms and conditions enacted in the main sale contracts or sale orders judging and determining the performance obligation and the time of satisfaction.
 We therefore conclude that there are significant risks with respect to the topic of revenue recognition.
-Our audit procedures therefore include, but not limit to, evaluating the properness of accounting policy for revenue recognition, assessing and testing the effectiveness of relevant internal controls related to revenue recognition, executing sale cut-off tests, and inspecting the major sale orders or agreements for their terms and conditions.
+Our audit procedures therefore include, but not limit to, evaluating the properness of accounting policy for revenue recognition, executing sale cut-off tests, and inspecting the major sale orders or agreements for their terms and conditions.
 We also evaluated the appropriateness of the related disclosure in Note 6 to the consolidated financial statements.